 An employee who engages in malicious or tortious conduct or who substantially deviates from his or her duties for a personal purpose does not act within the ordinary scope of employment.5

-The determination depends upon the circumstances of the case and what an employer might reasonably expect an employee to do.
+The determination depends on the circumstances of the case and what an employer might reasonably expect an employee to do.

 For instance, a waiter at a restaurant who assaults a customer would normally be acting outside the scope of employment.
 Beating up customers is not an inherent risk of the restaurant business in the same way as a spilled drink.